-The high-side switches are controlled by the bits HS1:2 in the High-side Control register (HSCR).
+The high-side switch is controlled by the bit HS1 in the High-side Control Register (HSCR).

-Each high-side driver offers additional (to the SPI control) direct control via the PWMIN pin.
-If both the bits HS1 and PWMHS1 are set in the High-side Control register (HSCR), then the HS1 driver is turned on if the PWMIN pin is high and turned of if the PWMIN pin is low.
-This applies to HS2 configuring HS2 and PWMHS2 bits.
+The high-side driver offers additional (to the SPI control) direct control via the PWMIN pin.
+If the bit HS1 and PWMHS1 are set in the Highside Control Register (HSCR), then the HS1 driver is turned on if the PWMIN pin is high and turned of if the PWMIN pin is low.

 Figure 17.
-High-side drivers HS1 and HS2
+High-side drivers HS1

-Each high-side driver signals an open load condition if the current through the high-side is below the open load current threshold.
-The open load condition is indicated with the bits HS1OP and HS2OP in the High-side Status register (HSSR).
+The high-side driver signals an open load condition if the current through the high-side is below the open load current threshold.
+The open load condition is indicated with the bit HS1OP in the High-side Status Register (HSSR).

-Each high-side driver has an output current limitation.
-In combination with the overtemperature shutdown the high-side drivers are protected against overcurrent and short-circuit failures.
-When the driver operates in the current limitation area, it is indicated with the bits HS1CL and HS2CL in the HSSR.
+The high-side driver has an output current limitation.
+In combination with the overtemperature shutdown the high-side driver is protected against overcurrent and short-circuit failures.
+When the driver operates in the current limitation area, it is indicated with the HS1CL bit in the HSSR.